Zhongqi0402/Digital_Support_Center/README.md

 ### C2.
 SQL for Creating Tables and inserting sample data

 Typescript code for reading csv and insert sample data to database be found in `backend/server.ts` and the SQL can be found in `backend/createDB/create.sql` file.
 Table definitions has a name of Model.ts and they can be found in `backend/routes` under different routes.
-There are functions in `server.ts` file for checking if tables in local table are empty or not. if the user table locally is empty, then it will populate data from csv files into the database.
+There are functions in `server.ts` file for checking if tables in local database are empty or not.
+If the user table is empty locally, then it will populate data from csv files into the database.

 ### C3.
 SQL Code